 While many factors may contribute to a TBI, some of the most common causes include the following.

 In many cases, another person or entity’s negligence is responsible for the brain injury.
 For example, another driver may run a red light and collide into your vehicle, causing you to hit your head on your dashboard and sustain a concussion.
-You may slip and fall on an uneven sidewalk on a friend’s property, causing your skull to collide with hard concrete.
-In these situations, you could pursue legal action against the responsible party.
+You may get hurt on an uneven sidewalk on a friend’s property, causing your skull to collide with hard concrete.
+In these situations, you could pursue legal action against the responsible party with the guidance from a slip and fall lawyer.

 A brain injury lawsuit allows you to recover compensation for the physical, financial, and emotional damages you sustained due to the accident.
 However, you only have the right to file this claim if someone else’s negligence is responsible for your injury.
 To prove negligence, you will need to establish the following three elements.